wireapp/wire-docs/src/how-to/install/demo-wiab.md

   - kubernetes >= 18.0.0 (Kubernetes Python client)
   - pyyaml >= 5.4.1 (YAML parser)

-> **Note on PEP668 Override:** Python packages are installed using `--break-system-packages` flag to override [PEP668](https://peps.python.org/pep-0668/) constraints on Ubuntu 24.04.
-This is necessary because the deployment requires system-wide access to Ansible Python modules (kubernetes, pyyaml) for infrastructure provisioning.
-The playbook installs these packages system-wide rather than in virtual environments to ensure they are available in the Ansible execution context.
+> **Virtual Environment Approach:** Python packages are installed in an isolated virtual environment at `/opt/ansible-venv` instead of system-wide installation.
+This eliminates conflicts with system Python packages and respects [PEP668](https://peps.python.org/pep-0668/) constraints on Ubuntu 24.04.
+The playbook automatically detects the best Python interpreter available (system Python if kubernetes is installed, or venv otherwise) and configures Ansible accordingly.
+If neither has the kubernetes module, it fails with clear remediation instructions.

 ### 4. SSH Key Management (Automatic Dependency)